 Advertising & Editorial Disclosure

-Vermont Mutual is the best choice for new homes, while Concord Group Insurance is ideal for people with bad credit.
+Vermont Mutual offers the lowest rates for new homes, while Concord costs less for homeowners with bad credit.

 Vermont Mutual provides the most affordable home coverage for houses in high-risk fire areas in the Green Mountain State.

-*These rates are based on a house built in 2000 with a $1,000 deductible, $250,000 in dwelling coverage, $125,000 in personal property coverage, $200,000 in liability coverage and class 3 fire protection.
+*These rates are for a house built in 2000 with a $1,000 deductible, $250,000 in dwelling coverage, $125,000 in personal property coverage, $200,000 in liability coverage and class 3 fire protection.
 The insured is assumed to have good credit and no claims in the past five years.

 Cheapest Vermont Home Insurance Rates by Category

-While we’ve listed the cheapest options for most homeowners, those rates may not reflect your specific situation.
-For instance, while Vermont Mutual is typically the cheapest overall, it offers the best rates for newer homes.
-To help, we’ve outlined the cheapest companies on average for common categories.
+The cheapest options may not be suitable for your situation.
+For instance, while Vermont Mutual is the cheapest overall, its rates are best for newer homes.

-*Rates are modified based on our methodology’s base profile.
+*We used our methodology’s base profile to modify rates.
 Newer home estimates are based on a home built in 2023, high-risk fire estimates are for a policy with 8-class fire protection, and bad credit rates assume a poor credit score on the FICO scale.

 Compare Personalized Cheap Vermont Home Insurance

-The companies listed above typically provide the best rates for their categories, but actual rates vary based on your unique profile.
-Use the filter below to get a personalized list of the cheapest providers for your situation.
+The companies listed above provide the best rates for their categories, but actual rates depend on your profile.
+Use the filter below to get a personalized list of the cheapest homeowners insurance providers.

-How To Find the Cheapest Vermont Home Insurance for You
+How to Find the Cheapest Vermont Home Insurance

 Cheap Home Insurance Vermont: Bottom Line

-Vermont Mutual, Concord Group Insurance, and Allstate offer Vermont's most affordable home insurance.
-Denied coverage?
-The TFPA has you covered with low-cost policies.
-Remember, it's wise to compare plans, research costs, and understand your coverage needs before choosing.
+Vermont Mutual, Concord and Allstate offer Vermont's most affordable home insurance.
+Compare plans, research costs and review your coverage needs before choosing a policy.

 Cheapest Home Insurance Vermont: FAQ